cdslaborg/paramonte/example/Gaussian/C/README.md

         ```
         build.bat msvc
         ```
         where the passed argument `msvc` implies the use of Microsoft Visual C++ compiler for building the application.
 The build script will automatically detect whether a parallel application has been built.
-By default, the name of the output executable is `runExample.exe`.
+By default, the name of the output executable is `main.exe`.

 - **Run the ParaMonte example executable**:
     - For serial applications simply type the name of the output executable,
         ```
-        runExample.exe
+        main.exe
         ```
     - For parallel applications call `mpiexec`,
         ```
-        mpiexec -n NUM_PROCESSES runExample.exe
+        mpiexec -n NUM_PROCESSES main.exe
         ```
         where `NUM_PROCESSES` represents the number of processes on which the application will run.